Caliburn-Micro/caliburn-micro.github.io/index.md

 title: Caliburn.Micro &middot; 'Xaml made easy'
 ---

-A small, yet powerful framework, designed for building applications across all XAML platforms (.NET 4.5+ and .NET Core 3.0+).
+A small, yet powerful framework, designed for building applications across all XAML platforms (.NET 4.6.2+ and .NET (core) 8.0+).
 Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability.

 ### Works everywhere Xaml does
-Supports WPF, UWP, and Xamarin.Forms apps.
+Supports WPF, UWP, Avalonia UI, WinUI3, .net Maui, and Xamarin.Forms apps.

 #### and many more ...